Gaboon Viper vs. Mongoose: Who Would Win in a Fight?

 Mongooses are noted for their audacious attacks on highly venomous snakes, such as king cobras.

 A mongoose would win a fight against a Gaboon viper.
-The Gaboon viper is too easygoing and slow for its own good.
-It is a docile snake unless it is hunting or fighting other males during the breeding season.
+The Gaboon viper is a docile snake unless it is hunting or fighting other males during the breeding season.
 Mongooses can be very hostile, so they would charge into this battle prepared to overwhelm the otherwise slow-moving creature.

 That’s not the only factor that matters in this fight, though.
-A mongoose has a very powerful bite combined with the speed and agility needed to get close and dodge a snake’s opening salvo.
-This happens all the time with other snakes.
+A mongoose has a strong bite, combined with the speed and agility needed to get close and dodge a snake’s opening salvo.
+This behavior is commonly observed when mongooses face other snakes.

-Yet, the Gaboon viper has a very fast bite that sees it moving at speeds so fast that it’s hard for a human to track them.
+However, the Gaboon viper has a very fast bite that sees it moving at speeds so fast that it’s hard for a human to track it.
 If the viper landed a bite and didn’t let go, the mongoose would be in trouble.
-However, the sheer speed difference, specialized tools the mongoose has for taking out snakes, and the ability to land that first blow against a creature that may not realize it’s in danger until it’s too late shows that the mongoose has a great chance of surviving.
+However, the sheer speed difference, specialized tools the mongoose has for taking out snakes, and the ability to land that first blow against a creature that may not realize it’s in danger until it’s too late, show that the mongoose has a great chance of surviving.

 The only major unknown of this fight is whether the large head of the snake would be a unique obstacle in the battle.
 Based on the outcomes of a mongoose against other snakes, the mongoose should not have any problems.
 The Gaboon viper’s head is larger, but the skull is not abnormally thick.
 A quick bite and a rapid snapping motion would probably kill it.